 Is this program only available to faculty, or can academic staff scientists apply for mentee as well?

-MATRIX is open to scientists, but they must discuss it with the Department Chair first.
-In the discussion, the scientist and Chair should be clear on expectations in case the R01 gets funded.
-The Chair is expected to provide $2,000 towards enrollment for SMPH mentees, or $10,000 towards enrollment for non-SMPH mentees, and support the mentee all the way until submission of the proposal (protecting time for writing, etc).
+MATRIX is open to scientists, but they must discuss it with the department chair first.
+In the discussion, the scientist and chair should be clear on expectations in case the R01 gets funded.
+The chair is expected to provide $2,000 towards enrollment for SMPH mentees, or $8,000 towards enrollment for non-SMPH mentees, and support the mentee all the way until submission of the proposal (protecting time for writing, etc).

 Is a scientist working in a lab who is also a multi-PI on an R21 qualified to be a mentee in MATRIX?

 A scientist who has not been a PI on an R01 is qualified to apply.
-The scientist will need a cover letter signed by thier current employer and Department Chair.
+The scientist will need a cover letter signed by their current employer and department chair.
 The employer’s signature will ensure that they get the protected time needed to write an R01, or equivalent, proposal.

 If a junior investigator has a K99/R00 grant, does the R00 component make them not eligible to pursue participation in the MATRIX program?